MichaelWMartin/Car-Pricing/README.md

 # Car-Pricing
-Modeling the price of cars using provided data.
+Modeling the price of cars using locally stored data from a .csv